miansalman78/App-/README.md

 - Inside the app, open the Settings screen → AWS Configuration and set:
   - Backend URL (e.g. `http://192.168.0.25:3000`)
   - Bucket, region, access key, secret key (if you want device-side uploads)

+- For backend-generated uploads, keep "Use Backend Server" ON.
+To upload without the backend, turn this OFF and provide valid AWS credentials; the app will generate presigned URLs on-device.

 ### Run the Expo Dev Server